3beca/cep/README.md

 ## Introduction

 Cep is very simple.
 It is modeled in 3 main concepts:
-* Event Type: define a type of event where you can send event payload to a given url
+* **Event Type**: define a type of event where you can send event payload to a given url
-* Target: web hook urls to send event payload based on rule matching
+* **Target**: web hook urls to send event payload based on rule matching
-* Rule: a rule is created for an event type, with a filter that will be evaluated for each event payload received and a target that will be called whenever the filter matches the event payload
+* **Rule**: a rule is created for an event type, with a filter that will be evaluated for each event payload received and a target that will be called whenever the filter matches the event payload

 ### Create an Event Type